Big City, Little Homestead

 How to strain lumps out of paint

-(This post has no photos because I didn’t think it was as brilliant an idea to blog about before I did it – but my technique worked so well, I have to share it.)
+(This post has no other photos because I didn't think it was as brilliant an idea to blog about before I did it - but my technique worked so well, I have to share it.)

 So you left the paint in the garage or in the cold cellar and it froze and now you have lumpy paint.
 Congratulations!
 Lumpy paint is a pain in the neck, and also fugly to take a picture of.
-(Bonus, if the lumps are pigment — mine were making nice blueberry smears until I mixed it well and painted over them.)
+(Bonus, if the lumps are pigment — mine were making nice blueberry smears until I mixed it properly and painted over them.)

 You could roll that lumpy paint on the wall anyway, and use a putty knife to take the skins and lumps off while it’s still wet.
 Or, when it’s dry, use a wall sander (like you’re supposed to!) or a sanding block to knock the lumpy bits off.
 Don’t rub too hard, or you’ll mess up the otherwise smooth finish.